-This tutorial is for intermediate users who want to install and use Wine on their computer running Mac OS X. You should already know the basics of how to use the command line.
+This tutorial is for intermediate users who want to install and use Wine on their computer running macOS.
+You should already know the basics of how to use the command line.
 If you don't, read this tutorial first.

 Wine is awesome.
 No, I'm not talking about the kind you drink, I mean the kind that lets you run Windows apps without the Windows operating system.
 It's kind of Zen, when you think about it.
 Oh, and did I mention it's completely free, legal, and open source?